|

 the ground up—such as Mojo Racing Partners.
 While it is true

-that I could stretch our Mojo dollars at one of the other statebred
+that one could stretch their dollars the other sales, buying

-tomorrow.
-As such, buying at Keeneland is a matter of the overall
+at Keeneland is a matter of the investing in overall

 quality of the bloodline; the racing versatility; and potential for the